-The mc_tx() entry point is used to transmit message blocks, chained using the b_next pointer, on the device driver instance specified by driver_instance.
-If all the message blocks could be submitted to the hardware for processing, the entry point returns NULL.
-If the hardware resources were exhausted, the entry point returns a chain containing the message blocks which could not be sent.
-In that case, the driver is responsible to invoke the mac_tx_update(9F) entry point once more hardware transmit resources are available to resume transmission.
-The driver is responsible to free the message blocks once the packets have been consumed by the hardware.
+The mc_tx() entry point is used to transmit the message block on the device driver instance specified by driver_instance.
+If the message block could not be submitted to the hardware for processing, the entry point returns NULL.
+If the hardware resources were exhausted, the entry point returns the message block that could not be sent.
+In that case, the driver is responsible for invoking the mac_tx_update(9F) entry point when more hardware transmit resources are available to resume transmission.
+The driver is responsible for freeing the message block once the packet has been consumed by the hardware.

 The mc_ioctl() entry point is a generic facility which can be used to pass arbitrary ioctl to a driver from STREAMs clients.
 This facility is intended to be used only for debugging purpose only.
 The STREAMs M_IOCTL messages can be generated by a user-space application and passed done to the device libdlpi(3LIB).